Elite Dangerous: Horizons

 On 24 February 2017, due to the new discovery in the Trappist-1 system, Update 2.3 would be delayed to put it in the game.
 Update 2.3 called The Commanders was released on 11 April 2017, five days earlier than originally said.
 It consists of a 'Commander Creator' (also known as the Holo-Me), Multicrew and various other features.
 Update 2.4 called "The Return", with an expanded storyline for the alien Thargoids, was released on 26 September 2017.

-On 27 October 2020, Horizons became a free update for the base game for PC, PlayStation, and Xbox users.
+On 27 October 2020, Horizons was added to the base game as a major update for PC, PlayStation, and Xbox users.
 People who purchased the expansion before it was free received an exclusive Azure paint job which is compatible with all ships that were available at the time of the update.